venturemark/whiteboard/bdr/004-signature-design.md

 - i.e. context, scale, audience, other relations
 - how to weight this information
 - how the weighting of this information can evolve over time
-- how we can compare the fingerprint of one update to anothe
+- how we can compare the signature of one update to another

 ### Alternatives